ETS-PoliTO/esp32-sniffer/README.md

 # ESP32

-This firmware is written with the purpose to sniff probe request packets sent by smartphones that are looking for a Wi-Fi connection.
+This firmware is written with the purpose to sniff probe request packets sent by smartphones that are looking for Wi-Fi connection.

-From each sniffed packet these informations will be extracted:
+From each sniffed packet the following informations will be extracted:

 - MAC of the smartphone that has sent the request
 - SSID of the wifi to which the request is sent